Dillon Heyliger: Domestic and franchise career

-Heyliger represented Guyana in cricket at under-15 and under-19 level.
+Heyliger represented Guyana in cricket at the under-15 and under-19 levels.
 He was selected in Guyana's squad for the 2011 Caribbean Twenty20 but did not play a game.
 He played club cricket in Guyana for Santos Sports Club in his home town of Suddie and later moved to the capital Georgetown where he played for Guyana Defense Force in the Georgetown Cricket Association.
 Heyliger also played club cricket in Antigua, Trinidad and England, making appearances for Basingstoke in the Hampshire League and Uxbridge in the Middlesex County Cricket League.

 Heyliger moved to Canada in 2014.
-He began playing for Islanders in the Toronto District Cricket Association and switched to Vikings in 2015.
+He began playing for the Islanders in the Toronto District Cricket Association and switched to the Vikings in 2015.
 On 3 June 2018, he was selected to play for the Montreal Tigers in the players' draft for the inaugural edition of the Global T20 Canada tournament.
-In June 2019, he was selected to play for the Montreal Tigers in the 2019 Global T20 Canada tournament.
+He played for the Montreal Tigers in the 2019 Global T20 Canada tournament.

-In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.
+In June 2021, He was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.